 - Aurelio: follow up.
 Your report says, “We will concentrate on habitats of highest value to migratory birds and threatened and endemic resident birds, factoring in future climate strongholds.
 We will test and scale pilots and demonstration projects across priority habitats in four core countries.”
 Please help me understand what “highest value” habitats means.
 Also, what are some of the pilots you are thinking about or working with.

-- Gloria, Columbian coffee is almost as well known as Columbia as a birding destination.
+- Gloria, Colombian coffee is almost as well known as Colombia as a birding destination.
 Talk to us about why these two are interconnected and how to solve the coffee business so it is favourable for birds.